-If you consider the factors in these advanced systems that affect performance, most of them boil down to two important design aspects: layout and material properties.
+If you consider the factors in these advanced systems that affect performance, most of them boil down to two important design aspects: layout and materials.
 The layout choices you make will affect device functionality by influencing losses, crosstalk, EMI/EMC, and other aspects of signal integrity/power integrity.
 The same goes for the materials you choose in your stackup.
 If you can collaborate with your fabricator early in the design process, you can overcome problems in all of these areas and avoid costly redesigns before production.

 Designers Need Work With Manufacturers Early

 Manufacturers will tell you in no uncertain terms: designers need to talk to fabricators early in the design process.
 Furthermore, a more advanced design requires earlier fabrication.
 If you approach your fabricator after you complete your layout, you may find that one of your layout decisions for overcoming a power integrity or signal integrity issue is completely unbuildable.
 Unless you want your new design to remain in digital form, you’ll be forced to go back and redesign unbuildable portions of your design, possibly rewinding back to the beginning of the design process.
 This often leads to compromises in functionality, electrical performance, and/or reliability.
 Here are some basic points to check with your manufacturer before you create your layout: